For those of you with an interest in either history, archaelogy, or anthropology, the western corner of Honduras hides

 The Great Age of Copán

 The rulers of Copán were able to sustain their political and military power for 400 years, with a dynasty of 16 kings (called "ahaus") overseeing the city's growth and expansion.
 Gradually Copán gained more military and political importance within the Maya world.
 The city prospered and its population grew.
 They traded with other Maya cities in the region.
 They constructed increasingly greater and more ambitious ceremonial buildings, and comissioned lavish works of art.
 Following Maya tradition, new temples were built on top of older ones, each iteration being larger and taller the previous one.

 Painting by Tatiana Proskouriakoff

-Given the success of the people of Copán in the fields of architecture, sculpture, mathematics, and astronomy, one would imagine that they were a very resourceful and prosperous culture.
-But their culture eventually fell into decline.
+Given the success of the Maya people in the fields of architecture, sculpture, mathematics, and astronomy, one would imagine that they were a very resourceful and prosperous culture.
+But they eventually fell into decline.
 All across the Maya world, during the IX century, Maya cities collapsed one after another and their inhabitants abondoned them.
 Why?
 There is no single reason for this, but a combination of at least three factors: war, land use, and disease.

 War and politics

 Upon initial inspection of archeological remains throughout Mesoamerica, the Maya civilization could easily be mistaken for an empire, such as the Inca established in the Andes, but the Maya political system was different: instead of a united and centralized government , their culture was formed by individual and independent city states, each with it's own religious and political leaders and its own military force.
 The Maya city-states did trade and cooperate with each other, but also frequently waged war against each other, driven by the political ambitions of their kings.